-No matter which island you decide to stay on during your Hawaii trip, you’re sure to find the perfect hostel or hotel.
+No matter which island you decide to stay on during your trip, you’re sure to find the perfect hostel, hotel or VRBO in Hawaii.
 Read on to find out which hostels and hotels you should be adding to your Hawaii vacation itinerary.

 Best Hostel in Hawaii – Banana Bungalow

 Why is Banana Bungalow the best hostel in Hawaii?
 Aside from offering all kinds of activities to guests, it’s also very “Hawaiin.
 This island-themed hostel is surrounded by palm trees and covered in paintings of the surfer lifestyle so common to the people of Maui.
 This hostel is perfect for those looking for an adventure as tours leave from the hostel every single day.

 Best Budget Hotel in Hawaii – Holiday Surf Hotel